webrecorder/browsertrix-crawler/README.md

 docker-compose run crawler crawl --url https://webrecorder.net/ --generateCDX --collection wr-net --workers 2
 ```

-While the crawl is running, puppeteer-cluster provides monitoring output which is enabled by default and prints the crawl status to the Docker log.
+In this example, the crawl data is written to `./crawls/collections/wr-net` by default.

-The output is written to `./crawls/collections/wr-net` by default.
+While the crawl is running, the status of the crawl (provide by puppeteer-cluster monitoring) prints the progress to the Docker log.

 When done, you can even use the browsertrix-crawler image to also start a local [pywb](https://github.com/webrecorder/pywb) instance
 to preview the crawl: